MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

 > [!NOTE]
 > Re-use the same name for the previously disabled Cluster Name Object.

-1. Run the following cmdlet to create the cluster:
+1. Run the cmdlet to create the cluster:

     ```powershell
     New-cluster –name "clustername" –node Server01,Server02 –staticaddress xx.xx.xx.xx –nostorage
     ```

-1. Run the following cmdlet to create the new `Storagesubsystem Object` ID, rediscover all storage enclosures, and assign SES drive numbers:
+1. Run the cmdlet to create the new `Storagesubsystem Object` ID, rediscover all storage enclosures, and assign SES drive numbers:

     ```powershell
     Enable-ClusterS2D -Verbose